brucewent/MAD/README.md

     -   Units - the unit summary
     -   Trained - registered positions and position-specific training status
     -   Leader - distinct adult leaders and youth protection training status
--   Write a spreadsheet for each unit containing unit-filtered training records along with Key 3 email addresses
+-   For each unit, write a spreadsheet containing unit-filtered training records (excluding PPI) along with the unit Key 3 email addresses

 ### License